dotzenith/kolorz/README.md

 ---

 ### ❖ What's New?
-0.2.3 - Added the ability to use numbered colors instead of named colors
+0.2.4 - Minor structural changes under the hood

 ---